 Excluding any potential cash proceeds from the exercise of Warrants, we believe that our existing cash and cash equivalents should be sufficient to meet our anticipated operating cash needs for at least the next 12 months.
 This estimate is based on our current business plan and expectations and assumptions in light of current macroeconomic conditions.
 We have based these estimates on assumptions that may prove to be incorrect and could use our available capital resources sooner than we currently expect, and future capital requirements and the adequacy of available funds will depend on many factors, including those described in the section titled "Risk Factors" in this prospectus.
 Our primary uses of cash are to fund our operations as we continue to grow our business.
 We will require a significant amount of cash for expenditures as we invest in ongoing research and development and business operations.
 We expect to finance our cash needs through cash from operations and equity or debt financings or other capital sources.
-Our ability to raise additional capital through the sale of equity or debt securities could be significantly impacted by the resale of shares of Common Stock by Selling Securityholders pursuant to this prospectus, which could result in a significant decline in the trading price of our Common Stock and potentially hinder our ability to raise capital at terms that are acceptable to us or at all.
+Our ability to raise additional capital through the sale of equity or debt securities could be significant decline in the trading price of our Common Stock by Selling Securityholders pursuant to this prospectus, which could result in a significant decline in the trading price of our Common Stock and potentially hinder our ability to raise capital at terms that are acceptable to us or at all.
 We will receive the proceeds from any exercise of any Warrants for cash, which amount of aggregate proceeds, assuming the exercise of all Warrants, would be \$186.5 million.
-We believe the likelihood that warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Common Stock, the last reported sales price for which was \$1.33 per share on March 28, 2023.
-If the market price for our Common Stock is less than \$11.50 per share, we believe warrant holders will be unlikely to exercise their Warrants.
+We believe the likelihood that warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our Common Stock is less than \$11.50 per share, we believe warrant holders will be unlikely to exercise their Warrants.